 In addition to using an insect repellent on the skin, there is also a clothing spray available to prevent tick bites.
 It is also very effective in preventing mosquito bites.
 The main ingredient of the clothing spray is called Permethrin.
 It is sold as the brand name "Permanone" or "Duranon".
-These products can be found at many hardware stores.
+These products can be found at Winberg's True Value in Lakeville.
 Use of both a DEET containing insect repellent and Permethrin clothing spray should greatly decrease mosquito and tick bites.